 Beloved local bakery Hot Cakes got its start in 2008 at the Seattle Farmers Market, where Autumn Martin sold her signature molten chocolate cake dough.
 Fast forward to today, when Hot Cakes has two Seattle locations, one in Ballard and one in Capitol Hill.
 The molten chocolate cake is still a hot-ticket item, but there’s also a peanut butter version that’s winning hearts and minds and a variety of other delectable baked goods.

 The US capital is home to some amazing woman-powered businesses, including a family-friendly bookstore, a distillery run by former Capitol Hill power brokers, and a fashion and home goods brand incubator that focuses on advancing the local community.
-(Have you just landed in DC?
-Here are our must-download app recommendations.)

 When Laurie Gillman’s neighborhood bookstore Trover’s closed in 2009, the Seattle native got a bee in her bonnet.
 Neighborhoods get their character from bookstores, which are also great places for readers of all ages to expand their horizons.
-She opened East City Book Shop in 2016 and it has quickly became a community landmark.
+She opened East City Book Shop in 2016 and it has quickly become a community landmark.
 The store offers a thoughtfully curated collection of antiracism books for readers of all ages, and you can shop in person or online.

 Steadfast Supply, an incubator for more than 70 independent designers and brands, was founded by Virginia Blanca Arrisueño in 2016.
 The business started out as a pop-up shop, but Steadfast now has two permanent retail locations.
-You can find all of their wares online, or shop in person at Steadfast Supply’s shops at The Yards in Washington, DC and Ballston Quarter in nearby Arlington, Virginia.
+You can find all of their wares online, or shop in person at Steadfast Supply’s shops at The Yards in Washington, DC, and Ballston Quarter in nearby Arlington, Virginia.

-Of course, these are just a few of the women-owned businesses in our worldwide markets.
+Of course, these are just a few of the woman-owned businesses in our worldwide markets.
 The beauty of renting through Blueground is that you can spend your first days in your new city out in the community, not assembling furniture or shopping for linens.
 So visit our site to find a Blueground apartment that’s perfect for your lifestyle and unique needs.